lucapandolfini/Recipes/R-MKL.md

 	libstdc++.so.6 => /lib/x86_64-linux-gnu/libstdc++.so.6 (0x00007f9ed3f7c000)

 ```
-In alternative, for shlib support:
+In alternative, if R has been compiled as shlib:

 ```bash
 $ ldd ./lib/libR.so